-•Massoud Amin defines the "smart grid" this way:
+•Massoud Amin defines the "smart grid" this way: The term "smart grid" refers to the use of computer, communication, sensing and control technology which operates in parallel with an electric power grid for the purpose of enhancing the reliability of electric power delivery, minimizing the cost of electric energy to consumers, improving security, quality, resilience, robustness, and facilitating the interconnection of new generating sources to the grid.

-The term "smart grid" refers to the use of computer, communication, sensing and control technology which operates in parallel with an electric power grid for the purpose of enhancing the reliability of electric power delivery, minimizing the cost of electric energy to consumers, improving security, quality, resilience, robustness, and facilitating the interconnection of new generating sources to the grid.
+The Need for a Smart Grid Why do we need a smart grid? •The electric power grid is a massive, complex system.

-The Need for a Smart Grid Why do we need a smart grid?
+•With sufficient information to determine what is happening in real time, grid operators would be able to contain a cascading outage or perhaps prevent one altogether.

-- •The electric power grid is a massive, complex system. - •With sufficient information to determine what is happening in real time, grid operators would be able to contain a cascading outage or perhaps prevent one altogether. - •However: - -The grid has hundreds of thousands of miles of transmission lines - -Decisions have to be made really fast in real time or faster 22
+•However:

-Why do we need a smart grid?
+The grid has hundreds of thousands of miles of transmission lines Decisions have to be made really fast - in real time or faster Acknowledgement: Article by Sara Robinson, SIAM News, Oct.
+2003

-•Power grid operators need to see several moves ahead, sorting through millions of possible scenarios, to choose an appropriate response.
+The Need for a Smart Grid Why do we need a smart grid? •Power grid operators need to see several moves ahead, sorting through millions of possible scenarios, to choose an appropriate response.